Connecticut Solar Grants, Rebates, and Credits

 Revisit this page in the future to find timely updates about the implementation.

 Solarize Connecticut (Solarize CT) is a program designed to encourage the adoption of residential solar systems by education, and marketing with a tiered pricing structure that provides increased savings to homeowners as more people in one community go solar.
 Ross Solar Group is proud to be one of the most heavily awarded companies helping more Connecticut towns go solar.
-Learn more about Solarize CT, or get the details on solar incentives in your town:
+Learn more about Solarize CT, or get the details on solar incentives in your town.
+Here are our most recent programs:

 - Solarize Stafford